seek-oss/seek.automation.stub/README.md

 ## Troubleshooting

-If you recieve "Access Denied", please check the account that you are running your project.
+If you recieve "Access Denied", please check the account that you are using to run your project.
-If any other problems please submit and issue or a pull request.
+If any other problems please submit an issue or a pull request.

 ## License Information

 This is released under MIT license.
-All rights reserved by Behdad Darougheh.
+All rights reserved by Behdad Darougheh .